Albee89/Albee89/README.md

 - 👀 I’m interested in making cute apps, fun games, film and filmmaking and witchy aestheics!
 - 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on SQL and react!
-- 📫 How to reach me here or insta only!
+- 📫 How to reach me
+-  here only!
 - 😄 Pronouns: She, her
-- ⚡ Fun fact: Baby coder, full time
+- ⚡ Fun fact: Baby coder, part time

  ✨ actress ✨